-Choose three courses (4 units each) for a total of 12 units from among four course options offered by the Spatial Sciences Institute:
+Students then takes SSCI 582 and SSCI 583, with a choice between SSCI 584 or SSCI 593 (4 units each) for a total of 12 units offered by the Spatial Sciences Institute:

 For a complete description of the M.S. in Transportation Systems Management degree program, please see the listing in the USC Catalogue.